seirl/thesis/abstract/abstract.md

-# Organizing the graph of public software development for ultra-large-scale mining
+# Organizing the graph of public software development for universal mining

 ## Context